Updated: Nov 2

 Concerns about patient safety should be reported (healthcare workers)

 Making a formal complaint to the Occupational Safety and Health Administration (OSHA)

 The California Family Rights Act (CFRA) mandates that employers with 50 or more employees provide eligible employees with up to 12 weeks of job-protected leave in a 12-month period for the birth of a child, the placement of a child in the employee's family for adoption or foster care, the serious health condition of the employee's child, parent, or spouse, and the employee's own serious health condition.
 Learn more about California's paternity leave laws here.

 Employees who are entitled to paid sick leave under the Healthy Workplaces, Healthy Families Act can do so for the following reasons:

 The employee's or a protected family member's underlying health condition is diagnosed, cared for, or treated.

 Preventive treatment for the employee or a family member who is insured

 Obtaining civil, medical, or social assistance for an employee who has been the victim of domestic abuse, sexual harassment, or stalking.

-Defining an "Employee"
+Defining an "Employee" in California

 It can be difficult to distinguish between who is an employee and who is a California independent contractor.
-However, the distinction is critical because only an employee may file a wrongful termination suit in California.
+However, the distinction is critical because only an employee may file a wrongful termination lawsuit in California.